Workforce Innovation Grant recipient celebrates 1,000th ride with WEDC, DWD, community and employer partners

 “Employees and businesses cannot thrive if workers aren’t able to get to work,” Hughes said.
-“Access to reliable, affordable and safe transportation is barrier to workers building careers and is a challenge our state needs to overcome to build our workforce.
-Programs like Waupaca County Catch-a-Ride, mobilize communities, state government, nonprofits, and businesses to solve a complex challenge.”
+“Access to reliable, affordable, and safe transportation is a barrier to workers building careers and is a challenge our state needs to overcome to build our workforce.
+Programs like Waupaca County Catch-a-Ride mobilize communities, state government, nonprofits, and businesses to solve a complex challenge.”

 The Waupaca County Catch-a-Ride program gave its first ride on Dec.
 15 and hit its 1,000th ride on May 4, said Jeff Mikorski, executive director of the Waupaca County Economic Development Corporation (WCEDC), which oversees the service.
 The program is funded by a Workforce Innovation Grant of up to $3.2 million administered by WEDC and the Department of Workforce Development (DWD).

-On Wednesday, Waupaca County Catch-a-Ride partners including WCEDC, Feonix Mobility Rising and Make the Ride Happen, employers and community members gathered at Waupaca Foundry to celebrate the program’s early success.
+On Wednesday, Waupaca County Catch-a-Ride partners including WCEDC, Feonix Mobility Rising, and Make the Ride Happen, as well as employers and community members, gathered at Waupaca Foundry to celebrate the program’s early success.